1993 homicide cold case victim identified in St. Tammany Parish

 The St. Tammany Parish Coroner’s Office said the man died of a gunshot wound to the back of his head.

-“The identification of the remains has to be a positive identification,” said Dr. Charles Preston, St. Tammany Parish Coroner.
+“The identification of the remains has to be a positive identification,” said St. Tammany Parish Coroner Dr. Charles Preston.

 But the real break in the case came once they were able to use DNA technology at their state-of-the-art lab and they found out that the victim was Joseph Lee Muniz, who was born in 1972.